arvigeus/AZ-204/Questions/API Management.md

 - [ ] Quota has been exceeded
 - [ ] IP Filter policy has been activated

-Answer: Pass a valid subsription key.
+Answer: Pass a valid subscription key.
 Server errors are `5XX`, quota and ip restrictions are `403`.

 ---